DataDog/documentation/content/en/observability_pipelines/setup/datadog_with_archiving.md

 {{% /tab %}}
 {{% tab "AWS EKS" %}}
 Use the load balancers provided by your cloud provider.
-They adjust based on autoscaling events that the default Helm setup is configured for.
+The load balancers adjust based on autoscaling events that the default Helm setup is configured for.
 The load balancers are internal-facing, so they are only accessible inside your network.

 Use the load balancer URL given to you by Helm when you configure the Datadog Agent.